What you'll do: As a nuclear medicine technologist (NMT), you'll perform diagnostic tests on patients using imaging equipment such as gamma cameras.

 Where you'll work: Hospitals, physician's offices and clinics, private practice or for a firm.
 Some nuclear medicine technologists may work for state or federal government agencies.

-Degree you'll need: Associate's degree, preferably a bachelor's degree
+Degree you'll need: Associate's degree, but preferably a bachelor's degree

 Nuclear Medicine Technologist Job Description